Staying active and exercising is important for our physical and mental wellbeing.

 If you have low blood pressure you might feel dizzy when getting up from lying flat or getting up off the floor.

-If the exercise you want to try is usually done on the floor, try exercising on your bed initially.
+If the physical activity you want to try is usually done on the floor, try exercising on your bed initially.
 If you cannot get onto or off the floor because you have become unfit to do so, gradually work towards this skill.
-This in itself is a great exercise.
+This in itself is a great activity.

 Use online classes and exercise programmes